rlugojr/kurmaos/README.md

 ### Build Process

-KurmaOS is uses Gentoo as the base for its build environment.
+KurmaOS uses Gentoo as the base for its build environment.
 Gentoo provides the advantage of being very up to date, vanilla, and barebones in terms of being able to pull and build on a minimal image.

 Kurma's build process leverages Continuum's package build scripts for handling